Complex Ops

 ¤

-Computes the binary cross-entropy loss between self
+Computes the binary cross-entropy loss between self and Y.

 See: https://pytorch.org/docs/stable/generated/torch.nn.BCELoss.html